Esri/node-geoservices-adaptor/README.md

 The REST endpoints have matching HTML endpoints to help explore the services and reach a FeatureLayer endpoint for consumption by the ArcGIS tools and APIs.

-##CityBikes
+##Sample Provider
-Thanks to the awesome guys at [CityBik.es](http://citybik.es) we have a data source for bike share availability (almost) globally.
-The sample Data Provider adapts this data into Geoservices format output.
-The root REST endpoint for the CityBikes data provider can be found live here (this is where you might point ArcCatalog): http://node-ags-adaptor.aws.af.cm/citybikes/rest/services
+The sample data provider makes use of the [awesome API](http://api.citybik.es) at [CityBik.es](http://citybik.es) providing bike share data (almost) globally.
+This sample Data Provider adapts the data into Geoservices format output.
+The root REST endpoint for the CityBikes data provider can be found live here (this is where you might point ArcCatalog): http://node-geoservices-adaptor.aws.af.cm/citybikes/rest/services

 ##Known Limitations
+* Only a limited subset of the [Geoservices REST Specification](http://resources.arcgis.com/en/help/arcgis-rest-api/) is implemented.
 * Only spatial references 4326 and 102100 are supported
 * Queries only work against the layer end point.
 Feature Server queries are declared as a capability but not yet implemented.
 * HTML Browsing is not available for Query enpoints.
 Only JSON is currently supported.